Boris Nemtsov: Political views

 After his dismissal from the government, Nemtsov became an important actor in the political discourse and eventually in the opposition to Putin's government.
 Nemtsov's political beliefs have caused some to characterize him as a "new liberal".

 In February 2011, Nemtsov said: "Everyone is unhappy with Putin, save perhaps his closest friends."
 He noted that "for three consecutive years capital has been flowing out of the country, with some 40 billion dollars being taken out of the country in 2010 alone."
 As a result, "even within his party of corrupt thieves there are not so many people willing to follow him until the very end."

-Nemtsov said:[Putin had] used the Moscow theatre siege to impose a regime of total censorship on TV; he went on to destroy NTV, and then TV6.
+Nemtsov said:Putin had used the Moscow theatre siege to impose a regime of total censorship on TV; he went on to destroy NTV, and then TV-6.
 He used the nightmare of Beslan to remove democratic elections of regional governors.
-In short, he 'drowned' everyone apart from the terrorists."
+In short, he 'drowned' everyone apart from the terrorists.
 Nemtsov also stated:There is a myth spreading about how, in the 1990s, we democrats were pals with oligarchs while Putin was fighting them.
 It was exactly the other way around.
-We did not let Berezovsky get a foothold in [the world's largest natural gas company] Gazprom, we did not allow him to take over the Svyazinvest company [Russia's largest telecom holding].
+We did not let Berezovsky get a foothold in (the world's largest natural gas company) Gazprom, we did not allow him to take over the Svyazinvest company (Russia's largest telecom holding).
 Yet Putin used to go to his birthday parties and bring flowers to his wife.
 It was Berezovsky who lobbied for Putin to become president and then financed his campaign.

 Nemtsov told Newsweek in September 2011 that Putin's decision to run for president again "was predictable, but we were shocked by the hypocrisy and cynicism of the announcement: he declared he was coming back long before the elections.
 Putin and Medvedev did not even bother to share their decision to swap their chairs with the United Russia party before the congress.
 Russians had no choice but face his final decision; his usurpation of political power is sickly humiliating."
 Nemtsov said that all of his "friends in big business" planned "to take their capital out of Russia", while some "prefer to emigrate."